 A mail order tree is best if you want a 7-foot tall Christmas tree.
 They can't ship larger trees without enormous oversize charges and smaller trees don't seem as worth it.
-It will cost you about $75 including shipping for a 7-foot tree, which is pretty inexpensive, if you factor in the convenience of having your tree delivered.
+It will cost you about $85 including shipping for a 7-foot tree, which is pretty inexpensive, if you factor in the convenience of having your tree delivered.
 It's best to order early because a lot of farms sell out and you want to avoid paying rush charges.
-I found good prices at The Rock Estate, but you can google "mail-order Christmas tree" and you'll find plenty more.
+I found good prices at The Rock Estate.
+Friends always order their 8-footer from Five Star Christmas Tree Co. for about 10 bucks a foot and claim they are the freshest trees ever, but there are a few caveats, you need to order early, before the season really starts and do a quick google for deals before you do, because they always offer substantial offers.

 Christmas Tree Delivery Service in NYC